This article may contain compensated links. See our full disclosure here

 4 – Beach Clubs or Lidos are also popular in Liguria.
 Suitable for all kinds of beach lovers, they offer safe access to the best stretches of coastline and handy facilities like fresh towels, change rooms and snack bars.

 5 – When in Liguria, make sure to sample local dishes like minestrone soup, pesto with trofie pasta, ravioli and focaccia bread.
-It’s also worth checking for local festivals before your visit.
+Created from fresh Ligurian produce, these dishes are unique and flavorsome and it’s difficult to find them outside of the region It’s also worth checking for local festivals before your visit.
 Cultural festivals or food festivals known as sagre are a great way to discover the unique local traditions of the coastline.
 Do be aware that local transport will be busier and car parking more difficult during these times.

 Do you have a favorite of the Italian Riviera towns?